-- -Status Papers on the Rehabilitation of the Handicapped, and on the Experience in the field of Family Welfare,
+- -Status Papers on the Rehabilitation of the Handicapped, and on the Experience in the field of Family Welfare.

 - -State-of-the Arts Reports on

 - -Long Range Prediction of Monsoon Rainfall,

 - -Tropical Cyclones including Prediction of Re-Curvature,

 - -Storm Surges,

-- -Thunderstorms, but the state of the state o
+- -Thunderstorms, back and an and the states of states of

 - -Western Disturbances,

 - -Short-run Prediction of Monsoon Rainfall,

 - -North-East Monsoon,

 - -Printing of Postage Stamps,

 - -Letter Writing Competitions,

-- Exchange of information and intelligence among law enforcing agencies on suspect traffickers of drug and drug trafficking,
+- -Exchange of information and intelligence among law enforcing agencies on suspect traffickers of drug and drug trafficking,

 - -Inter-country Comparative Analysis of Rural Development,

 - -Study on Impact of Poverty-Focussed Programme,

 - -Study on Rural Water Supply,

 - -Study on Transfer of Technology,

-- -Study on People's Participation,
+-Study on People's Participation,

-- -State-of-the-Art Reports on Biogas, Mineral Resources Exploration, Producer Gas, Remote Sensing Technique in National Resource Surveys, Use of Organic Fertilizers in Agriculture, and
+-State-of-the-Art Reports on Biogas, Mineral Resources Exploration, Producer Gas, Remote Sensing Technique in National Resource Surveys, Use of Organic Fertilizers in Agriculture, and

-- -Guidebook for Women in Development.
+-Guidebook for Women in Development.